Streetcars in North America: Purported conspiracies

-The abandonment of city streetcar systems in the mid-twentieth century led to accusations of conspiracy that held that a union of automobile, oil, and tire manufacturers shut down the streetcar systems in order to further the use of buses and automobiles.
+The abandonment of city streetcar systems in the mid-twentieth century led to accusations of conspiracy that held that a union of automobile, oil, and tire manufacturers shut down the streetcar systems to further the use of buses and automobiles.
 The struggling depression-era streetcar companies were bought up by this union of companies who, over the following decades, dismantled many of the North American streetcar systems.

 While it is true that General Motors, Firestone Tire, Standard Oil of California, Phillips Petroleum, and some other companies funded holding companies that purchased about 30 more of the hundreds of transit systems across North America, their real goal was to sell their products — buses, tires, and fuel — to those transit systems as they converted from streetcars to buses.
 During the time the holding companies owned an interest in American transit systems, more than 300 cities converted to buses.
 The holding companies only owned an interest in the transit systems of less than fifty of those cities.
 GM and other companies were subsequently convicted in 1949 of conspiring to monopolize the sale of buses and related products via a complex network of linked holding companies including National City Lines and Pacific City Lines.
 They were also indicted, but acquitted of conspiring to monopolize the ownership of these companies.
 The former verdict was upheld on appeal in 1951.